mstksg/inCode/copy/entries/pararrow.md

 involves forking twice.
 Which makes complete sense, because we have to swap in the middle.

-And without the collapsing...there are a lot of unecessary reforks/recominbations that would basically kill any useful parallelization unless you pre-compose all of your forks...which kind of defeats the purpose of the implicit dataflow parallization in the first place.
+And without the collapsing...there are a lot of unnecessary reforks/recominbations that would basically kill any useful parallelization unless you pre-compose all of your forks...which kind of defeats the purpose of the implicit dataflow parallelization in the first place.

 Anyways, this is all rather annoying, because the analogous manual `(&&&)` / `(***)` / `second`-based `test1` should not ever fail, because we never fork.